HenokBerhanu/comnetsemu_deploy_4g/README.md

 # comnetsemu_deploy_4g

 This project is intended for deploying a 4G network on comnetsemu emulator.

-It is done using srsRAN and open5GS
+It is done using srsRAN and open5GS deployed on two different VMs.
+The two networks are connected using linux GRE tunnel.

-O-RAN alliance introduces a new srsgnb in srsRAN and the RAN part is taken from srsRAN for the core part, i take open5gs epc core
-The network is deployed on one single VM
+## VM1

-## EPC core
+# EPC core
-Emulate a 5G network deployment in comnetsemu.
+Emulate a 4G network by building open5gs docker image in comnetsemu.
 Demonstrate distributed UPF deployment and slice-base UPF selection.

 Tested Versions: